livarb/turbo-chrome-ext/README.md

  - Add link to go to data.norge-entry, where you find important information such as contact info, update frequency, terms of use/license/attribution, information about data quality++
  - Will show a warning if the dataset you're viewing doesn't have a corresponding entry in data.norge.no.
 - Show size of dataset (if you download the entire dataset as CSV)
+- Show link to display statistics for current dataset (v0.8)
+- Show link to show field-definitions (raw JSON from API)

+#### Dataset-statistics (v0.8)
+Example: https://hotell.difi.no/#statistikk=brreg/enhetsregisteret (only available in extension)
+- Fetched statistics for the entire datahotel and extracts data for a given dataset.
+- Statistics show pageviews/API-calls for JSON, JSONP, CSV, XML, downloads and total sum pr. month.
+- Draws line-chart with lines for JSON(P), XML, CSV, downloads and total.
+- Shows table with all data.

 ### Fellesdatakatalog.brreg.no (FDK)

 #### Data-entry
 Example: [Dataset: Kvalitet på nett - resultatliste 2016](https://fellesdatakatalog.brreg.no/datasets/a82e6eb7-6b59-4264-9def-1dc2ad913b36)
-- show link to corresponding entry in data.norge.no.
+- Show links to see dataset in other dataportals.
 Only for entries in FDK which have been imported from data.norge.no
+ - data.norge.no
+ - Europeandataportal.eu (EDP) (v0.8)
+- Replace description-text with formatted description (paragraphs, line breaks, bold format, links++).
+Only for entries in FDK which have been imported from data.norge.no (v0.8)